 This national student association is open to all majors in STHM.
 Although the association's focus is primarily on the hotel side of hospitality, the organization exposes minorities to opportunities in the industry nationwide.
 Temple has the primary local student chapter that is supported by the Multicultural Affairs Congress (MAC) of the Philadelphia Convention and Visitors Bureau (PCVB).

 STHM started a new student chapter in the fall of 2004, and some of our students attended the national conference in Hawaii.
 With an exciting beginning and talented leaders of the chapter, this group is looking to expand its local and national recognition with the association.
 This association is open to all Tourism and Hospitality Management majors.

 Sport and Recreation Professional Association (SRPA)

-Sport and Recreation Management students seeking professional connections, networking opportunities, opportunities to attend seminars and conferences related to the industry are encouraged to join.
+Sport and Recreation Management students seeking professional connections, networking opportunities, and opportunities to attend seminars and conferences related to the industry are encouraged to join.
 This group aspires to connect all students seeking knowledge about law, marketing, facilities, ticketing, sales, special events, college athletics, sports information, professional sports, recreation programming, minor league sports, non-profit recreation, etc.

 Return to menu

 The Center for Student Professional Development (CSPD) - The CSPD links classroom learning to successful career development.
 Our Director of Industry Relations prepares the students for the latest internship and job opportunities through counseling on résumés, cover letters, interviewing skills, and selection criteria.